gvwilson/rsdx/05_perf/index.md

 ## Exercises {: #lazy-exercises}

-1.  [%fixme "add exercises for performance profiling" %]
+1. FIXME: add exercises for performance profiling

 1. Modify the list and array implementation to collect candidate cells of equal lowest value and select one of those.